An Earthquake Hit Hokkaido… but I Felt It in Tokyo 😱

 ✈ What's new in the community?

 Join our Savor the Journey Facebook Group and get a daily dose of travel and food stories and a chance to engage with like-minded travelers.
-Come join in discussions on the sake scene in Niigata, Japan and memorable meals from over the years this week.
+Come join us for discussions, recs from members and travel tips this week.

 Learn More→